JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 #sudo ./Selfhosting_101.sh
 ```

-If you want, you can get Podman instead:
+If you want, you can get Podman *instead*:

 ```sh
 sudo apt install podman